Johann Michael Wittmer

 Resting at a Fountain (1866).
 Wittmer and his wife are the figures under the arch.

-Johann Michael Wittmer (15 October 1802, Murnau am Staffelsee - 9 May 1880, Munich) was a German painter who came from a family of painters and sculptors and was associated with the "Deutschrömer" (Germans artists and writers who lived in Rome).
+Johann Michael Wittmer (15 October 1802 – 9 May 1880) was a German painter who came from a family of painters and sculptors and was associated with the "Deutschrömer" (Germans artists and writers who lived in Rome).
 He is often referred to as "Johann Michael Wittmer II", to distinguish him from an earlier family member of the same name.

 Life

+He was born in Murnau am Staffelsee.
 His father died before his birth and he was raised by a step-father who was apparently not sympathetic to the family profession.
 In 1820, he used some hard-earned money to attend the Academy of Fine Arts, Munich, where he studied until 1828; first with Johann Peter von Langer, then Peter von Cornelius, who obtained work for him, assisting other artists with their commissions.
 These jobs enabled him to save enough money to go to Rome, although he had to walk there, by way of Venice and Florence.